know-your-rpc/know-your-rpc/plan.md

 0. Sync defi-lama
-1. Time buttons working
+1. Paywall
 2. Cache non-zoom
-3. Paywall
-4. Create discord
+3. Create discord
-5. Publish
+4. Publish
-6. Zoom only for paying one
+5. Zoom only for paying one
-7. Alerts
+6. Alerts

-8. alert when rpc is failing or is desynchronizing -> telegram/discord/slack
+7. alert when rpc is failing or is desynchronizing -> telegram/discord/slack

 Bussines cases: